Valentin-alix/Bot-Dofus-Mitm/README.md

+# BOT FORGEMAGIE

-Bot with sniffer and pywin32 to automaticate clicks
+## Bot with sniffer and pywin32 to automaticate clicks
 -
 How to use the bot :
 - Install dependencies ``pip install -r requirements.txt``